 Public Wi-Fi is unsafe and DIRTY.
 Treat coffee shops, hotel and airport Wi-Fi as you would a public restroom.
 It’s that bad.
 Use a good Virtual Private Network (VPN) application on your laptops, tablets and phones.

 Be careful of what you post on social media.
-Don’t publicly share a message that you will be out of the country for 3 weeks, and DO NOT SHARE your home or work addresses publicly either.
+Don’t publicly share a message that you will be out of the country for three weeks, and DO NOT SHARE your home addresses publicly either.
 Make sure privacy settings are set to only share with people that you know and trust.
 You can share pictures with larger audiences when you return from your trip.

 CHECK YOUR CREDIT